OSGeo/gdal/gdal/doc/source/drivers/vector/dxf.rst

 -  **TRAILER=**\ *filename*: Override the trailer file used - in place of trailer.dxf located in the GDAL_DATA directory.

-Note that in GDAL 1.8 and later, the header and trailer templates can be complete DXF files.
+The header and trailer templates can be complete DXF files.
 The driver will scan them and only extract the needed portions (portion before or after the ENTITIES section).